mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_zdu_overview.md

 3. Ensure that the RSA key is the first in the list of known hosts for each remote node.

-For more information on using OpenSSH, go to <https://www.openssh.com/>.

 ### Run the zdupgrade script

 This section describes how to install and run the `zdupgrade` script.
 It also describes the log files produced by the script.